 Rules and regulations

-Audax Club Parisien’s standard rules and regulations for brevets apply to MSR 2022.
+Audax Club Parisien’s standard rules and regulations, with additional requirements local to Sweden, apply to MSR 2023.
 The most important rules are the following:

 - Wear a helmet.